coherentsolutionsinc/anywhere-configuration/README.md

 Please note that `AddAnyWhereConfigurationAdapterList` **must** be called **before** `AddAnyWhereConfiguration` to take effect.

-Now when well known adapter list is added we can configure adapters from the list using **NAME** environment variable.
-Now the **Json** adapter can be configured using the following environment variables:
+Now when well known adapter list is added we can configure configuration adapters from the list using **NAME** environment variable.
+For example the **Json** configuration adapter can be configured using the following environment variables:

 * ANYWHERE_ADAPTER_GLOBAL_PROBING_PATH=/adapters
 * ANYWHERE_ADAPTER_0_NAME=Json